Family Fun in the Capital Region

 - International Spy Museum

 - Six Flags America,Hurricane Harbor and Busch Gardens theme parks

 Depart from London on your direct flight to Washington's Dulles Airport and transfer to your hotel by taxi or airport shuttle.

 Take two days to explore Maryland's Eastern Shore.
 Visit the beautiful Chesapeake harbor town of St. Michaels's.
 Here, you can feast on the local specialty, crab - whilst overlooking the small picturesque harbour.
-Browse through the town with its antique shops, ice cream parlours and cafes and simply sit back and enjoy the delightful ambiance of this quaint town.
+Browse through the town with its antique shops, ice cream parlours and cafes and enjoy the delightful ambiance of this quaint town.
 Visit Chesapeake Bay Maritime Museum , hire bikes and explore on 2 wheels or alternatively go on a Crabbin' cruise.

 Travel through an area which Thomas Jefferson called the "Eden of the United States" You can visit his home, Monticello, atop a mountain in Albemarle County.
 It is described as one of the country's foremost architectural masterpieces.
 Today, Charlottesville is a charming college town with many shops, restaurants and tea rooms.
 If the kids have had enough of The amazing scenery there's the Virginia Discovery Museum - plenty of hands-on experience for children up to 13 years and Chris Green Lake Park Which offers swimming from a sandy beach area as well as canoeing.